wei2912/wei2912.github.io/_posts/haskell/intro-to-haskell.md

 **Revision 3**

 [Haskell](https://www.haskell.org/) is a pure functional programming language that comes with lazy evaluation.
-Its elegance is why many programmers like writing code in Haskell.
+Its elegance is why many programmers like writing code in it.

 This post assumes that the reader has at least an intermediate knowledge of an imperative programming language, but does not assume knowledge of functional programming.